Fresh on Mondays

 As the public manifestation of this project enters its third year I’m more excited than ever about the potential and power of marketing to ourselves.
 I hope you decide to take advantage of Dear Brain and the many other free resources on this site to learn how to use marketing strategies to help your life too.

-Let me also encourage those of you who are already marketing to yourselves to post photos of your ads to your Flickr account and tag them tbyb so other readers can see them on the Your ads page.
+Let me also encourage those of you who are already marketing to yourselves to post photos of your ads to your Flickr account and tag them tbyb so other readers can see them on the Examples page.
 One of the main ways I’d like to see this project grow in the next year is for TBYB! readers to get personal marketing ideas from each other instead of just me.

 Thanks for reading.
 Without you, doing this project would be a lot less fun!